Psycho Realm Conducts

 before, I do the music, he comes out with the concepts, we

 each write our own verses, he comes up with the majority of

-the hooks.
 So he's actually stepping back in and doing that

 for these projects that I'm doing.
 I'm going to do an English